fbsamples/share_to_reels_ios/README.md

 ## iOS Sample App

-This is an iOS Sample app with an integration to Facebook Share to Reels.
+This is an iOS Sample app with integrations to Facebook and Instagram Share to Reels.
 Once you run the app, you will reach a screen where you can upload a video from your gallery.
-Then, you have two options to choose:
+Then, you have four options to choose:

+- Share to Facebook Reels
+- Share to Facebook Reels with a sticker
-- Share to reels
+- Share to Instagram Reels
-- Share to reels with sticker
+- Share to Instagram Reels with a sticker

 ## Required software